Ro-To-Go! Robust Reactive Control with Signal Temporal Logic: Introduction

+In addition to planning for complex behaviors, robots must also react to unforeseen changes in their environment.
 Consider a practical example, shown in Fig.~\ref{fig: ex1}, where a robot must reach a goal within a fixed time limit while avoiding obstacles and humans.
 For such a mission, the robot might be unaware of how the human will move and must react to the human's motion.

 One approach to achieve such\lb{kind of} reactive behavior is Model Predictive Control (MPC), which solves the aforementioned optimization problems periodically during mission execution.
 Given the current state, at each iteration, a new optimal trajectory is computed and executed until the next trajectory is found.
 This iterative replanning gives MPC approaches some level of resilience\bl{why resilient instead of robust?} to dynamic environments.